Black Friday Amazon deals you can still get: $129 AirPods, $22 Echo Dot, $250 iPad and more

-The Amazon Black Friday sale is transitioning into Cyber Monday.
-Both sales include a long list of shopping discounts for seasonal savings on everything from Apple devices to video doorbells to laptops and TVs.
-To help you find the best prices on all your must-have shopping picks, we've rounded up the top deals on Amazon leftover from Black Friday here, starting with the sales prices on Amazon's own devices:
+Amazon at Black Friday is transitioning into Amazon Cyber Monday.
+Both deal days include a long list of shopping discounts for seasonal savings on everything from Apple devices to video doorbells to laptops and TVs.
+To assist with finding the best prices on all your must-have shopping picks, we've rounded up the top deals on Amazon leftover from Black Friday here, starting with the sale prices on Amazon's own devices:

 - Echo Dot with Clock: $35 (save $25)